Deck building topics for durable deck construction:

 Deck Foundations, our top tips:

-It is important to understand what will cause your deck to shift so you can build accordingly to avoid that; frost heave being the biggest concern.
-That is why you are normally advised to go 4 or 5 feet below ground level for your base.
+It is important to understand what will cause your deck to shift so you can build accordingly to avoid that; if you're in a cold region frost heave being the biggest concern.
+That is why if you live in an area where you get long cold winters you are normally advised to go 4 or 5 feet below ground level for your base.
 This will ensure the ground below your post does not freeze and heave.

 All of this can be done by an ambitious DIYer; you can either dig a wide hole with a shovel, or rent a gas powered or hand posthole digger.
 Find out the recommended local depth to get below the frost line and start digging.
 Drop a Sonotube (cardboard form) in the hole, level it, back fill it, and start mixing concrete.